Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

 \subsection{Dissolution behavior of Al and Ca from the Mg surface}

-To study the dissolution behavior of Al and Ca from the Mg(0001) surface in a corrosive environment we use surface phase diagrams (Fig.~\ref{fig:SurfPhaseDiags}) constructed from DFT energies.
+To study the dissolution behavior of Al and Ca from the Mg(0001) surface in a corrosive environment we use again surface phase diagrams (Fig.~\ref{fig:SurfPhaseDiags}) constructed from DFT energies.
 These energies are obtained for coverages of Al and Ca in the top Mg(0001) surface layer.
 To capture the impact of the electrolyte an implicit solvent approach (VASPsol~\cite{Mathew2014}) is used.
 This approach emulates an aqueous environment and accounts for its impact on surface structures and energies.
-We again employ the methodology outlined in section \ref{sec:surf_phase_diag_seg_method}, which allows us to treat ordered and disordered structures in the same framework.
+We freeze in the surface structures obtained in the vacuum calculations without performing additional structural relaxation.
+This choice is made based on a systematic study comparing surface phase diagrams obtained for surfaces in vacuum, in implicit solvent, and in explicit solvent.
+We found that using frozen structures of geometries relaxed in vacuum produces phase diagrams closest to the explicit solvent model.
+These results will be reported in a forthcoming publication.
+We again employ the methodology outlined in section \ref{sec:methods}, which allows us to treat ordered and disordered structures in the same framework.
 The diagram (Fig.~\ref{fig:SurfPhaseDiags}) provides information not only about the surface, but also of the bulk phases.